-Where a worker makes a relevant disclosure of information that, in his or her reasonable belief, tends to show one or more of the following:
+A relevant disclosure of information is a disclosure of information that you, as a worker have made, that is made in the public interest, and, in your reasonable belief, tends to show one or more of the following:

 - a person has failed, is failing or is likely to fail to comply with a legal obligation to which he is subject;